 Case No. 05-cv-05040-RMB-AMD (D.N.J.)

-On September 4, 2007, the Court approved a Plan of Distribution (the "Final Plan") to distribute collections on the Estate Judgment and the Melton Judgment plus accrued interest (the "Distribution Fund").
-The Court also appointed Catherine E. Pappas, a Commission employee, as the distribution agent (the "Distribution Agent").
-The Final Plan proposed to distribute the Distribution Fund, net administrative expenses, pro-rata to harmed investors.
+On September 4, 2007, the Court approved a Plan of Distribution (the “Final Plan”) to distribute collections from the Final Judgments, plus accrued interest (the “Distribution Fund”).
+The Court also appointed Catherine E. Pappas, a Commission employee, as the distribution agent (the “Distribution Agent”).
+The Final Plan provides for the distribution of the Distribution Fund, net administrative expenses, pro-rata to harmed investors.
 See the Court’s Order and the Final Plan.

 For more information, please contact the Distribution Agent: